 Do Don't Read the Trust's Information Security, Email and Internet policies and seek advice from your Line Manager if any aspect of the policy is unclear.
-Don't use your own computer / tablet / phone for Trust work, unless it has been approved by your Line Manager.
+Don't use your own computer / tablet / phone for Trust work unless it has been approved by your Line Manager.
 Report immediately any lost or stolen computer/table/phone to the Trust and/or the Police as soon as possible.
 Don't use work-provided computers / tablet / phone for personal use unless it has been approved by your Line Manager.
+Report security warnings from your internet security software to Trust IT.
+They might not be aware of all threats that occur Don't engage with anyone claiming that they are from IT Support if they are unable to provide evidence that they work for the Trust

 Keep regular backups of the data stored on computers/tablet/phone.
 Don't connect your work computers / tablet / phone to unknown or untrusted networks, e.g. public Wi-Fi hotspots.
-Update anti-virus software ON your computers/tablet/phone when prompted.
-Don't leave work-provided computers / tablet / phone in a visible / public place or unattended in your car.
+If your company sends out instructions for security updates, install them right away or as soon as convenient.
+This also applies to personal devices you use at work.
+Installing updates promptly helps defend against the latest cyberthreats Don't leave work-provided computers / tablet / phone in a visible / public place or unattended in your car.
 Store your computers/tablet/phone securely when not in use.
 Don't install unauthorised software onto a work provided computer / laptop.